pynbody/pynbody/docs/tutorials/derived.rst

    More information about the derived array system can be found in the method documentation for :meth:`~pynbody.snapshot.simsnap.SimSnap.derived_array` and :meth:`~pynbody.snapshot.simsnap.SimSnap.stable_derived_array`.
 Information about built-in derived arrays can be found in the module :mod:`pynbody.derived`.
+The module :mod:`pynbody.analysis.luminosity` also defines an entire class of derived arrays for calculating magnitudes from stellar population tables.